 Get Started

-Starting with rasterpic is very easy!
-You just need an image (png, jpeg/jpg or tif/tiff) and a spatial object from the sf or the terra package to start using it.
+Getting started with rasterpic is easy: you need an image (png, jpeg/jpg, or tif/tiff) and a spatial object from the sf or terra package to begin.

 Basic usage